 Berliner called his microphone a “loose-contact transmitter” because it was composed of two electrical contacts separated by a thin layer of carbon.
 Thomas Edison claimed that the patent should be his and a legal challenge ensued that ruled in Edison’s favour.
-In fact neither of them could claim credit as the ‘carbon button mic’ had been know and demonstrated for some time before either had claimed it.
+In fact neither of them could claim credit as the ‘carbon button mic’ had been known and demonstrated for some time before either had claimed it.

 1927 The Carbon Microphone is an amplifier